PCCLibrary/instruction-requests/docs/file_upload_implementation.md

 - It creates database constraints issues (such as with the required `instructor_id` field)
 - It generates unnecessary database entries that need cleanup

-**Preferred Approach**: Use Spatie Media Library's built-in `TemporaryUpload` model specifically designed for this purpose:
+**Implementation Solution**: Create a custom `TemporaryUpload` model since the free version of Spatie Media Library doesn't include the `TemporaryUpload` model that's available in the Pro version.

 1. **Benefits**:
    - Purpose-built for temporary file storage
    - No database constraint issues
    - Clean separation of concerns
-   - Built-in expiration/cleanup
+   - Configurable expiration/cleanup

-2. **Implementation Strategy**:
+2. **Implementation Status**:
-   - Update the `publicUpload` method to use `TemporaryUpload` model
+   - Created a custom `TemporaryUpload` model in `app/Models/TemporaryUpload.php`
-   - Store the token and custom properties on the media records
-   - Associate files with real models after form submission

-3. **Migration Path**:
+   - Added migration for the `temporary_uploads` table
+   - Created `CleanTemporaryUploads` command for scheduled cleanup
-   - Update the `MediaController.php` to use `TemporaryUpload` instead of temp `InstructionRequests`
+   - Updated `MediaController.php` to use `TemporaryUpload` instead of temp `InstructionRequests`
+   - Modified the token management to use database records instead of cache
-   - Modify the file association logic to handle the different model type
+   - Updated the file association logic to handle the different model type

-   - Utilize Spatie's built-in cleanup for temporary files
+3. **Custom TemporaryUpload Model Structure**:
+   - `id`: Primary key
+   - `upload_token`: Unique token for identifying the upload session (string, 100 chars)
+   - `expires_at`: When the temporary upload expires (timestamp)
+   - `created_at`/`updated_at`: Standard timestamps
+   - `deleted_at`: Soft delete column

 This approach maintains the current user experience while implementing a cleaner, more sustainable architecture for file uploads.
+It avoids the need for the Pro version of Spatie Media Library by implementing a custom solution with the same core functionality.

 ## Common Issues and Debugging